 - The Tribunal generally hears cases on a Monday and uses one of the meeting rooms within The Oberlands for the hearing.

 - The patient is informed of the Tribunal's decision at the end of the hearing and receives a written decision, setting out the reasons for the Tribunal's decision a few days later.

-- If the Tribunal decides that it the patient detention is not warranted in the interests of their own health and safety or for the protection of another person from harm, it will authorise their immediate release from the hospital.
+- If the Tribunal decides that the patient's detention is not needed for their own health and safety or for the protection of another person from harm, it will authorise their immediate release from the hospital.
 In these circumstances, if the patient wishes and agrees, they may remain on the ward as a voluntary patient.